 La Medina is a unique villa oozing charm, history, culture and sheer good taste.
 A chic and modern property which mixes the owners stylish Northern European taste with beautiful touches from Asia,…

 Retreat to the charm and history of rural Cadiz.
-This 12-bedroom property welcomes you to a world of contemporary antique.
+This 11-bedroom property welcomes you to a world of contemporary antique.
 Built just a decade ago from centuries-old and reclaimed materials, here…

-The Costa de la Luz is one of the least developed and stunningly beautiful stretches of coastline, not just in Andalucia, but the whole of Spain.
+The Costa de la Luz is one of most beautiful stretches of coastline, not just in Andalucia, but the whole of Spain.

-Bordered by the sea to the south and west, and the Sierra de Cadiz-Alcornocales Natural Park to the north and east, its beautiful beaches vie for the visitor’s attention with charming and historic hilltowns.
+Bordered by the Atlantic Ocean to the south and west, and the Sierra de Cadiz-Alcornocales Natural Park to the north and east, its beautiful beaches vie for the visitor’s attention with charming and historic towns and cities such as Cadiz and Vejer.

 Medina Sidonia

-Medina Sidonia has a long history stretching back to Phoenician times – the engineering feats of the next settlers, the Romans, can still be seen today.
-This is the seat of the oldest dukedom in Spain, which dates back to the 15th century.
+The ancient and bustling town of Medina Sidonia dates right back to Phoenician times, and later, the Romans, who’s remnants can still be seen today (our Villa La Medina is actually built into the ancient castle walls!).
+This is also the seat of the oldest dukedom in Spain, which dates back to the 15th century.

 Today you can still see city gates from the Moorish era of the town, and the magnificent Gothic Santa Maria la Coronada church, built over the remains of a mosque.
 The elegant Plaza de España is a good spot to soak up the local atmosphere, while admiring the renaissance Ayuntamiento (Town Hall).